Jonnybt4/groupoffice-docs-user/connect-a-device/android.rst

 8. In the next screen you must adjust your server settings.
 It will prefill the username with the e-mail address and the server name with the domain from your e-mail address.
 This is most likely **incorrect**.
-   Please adjust to your Group-Office username and :ref:`server-hostname`.
+   Please adjust to your Group-Office username and enter the :ref:`server-hostname`.

    .. figure:: /_static/android-eas/8-server-settings.png
       :width: 400px